 Most quality mics have a maximum SPL of over 140dB, while anything over 150dB can be considered impressive.

 If you want to record in a studio, just getting a mic will hardly be enough.
+It would be nice if the mic comes with a few accessories, especially if you wish to use it in the studio.
+There are a few different packages available that include a shock mount and a pop filter.
 You’ll want to find a mic that has as many accessories as possible – from mic stands and carry cases to wire adapters and USB mics.

-For rap artists, pop filters are some of the most important accessories, as they can help eliminate plosives that can affect sound quality.
+For rap artists, pop filters are one of the most important accessories, as they can help eliminate plosives that can affect sound quality.

 All of the mics on this list are condenser mics, and for a good reason – they are perfect for studio recording, as they are more sensitive and produce vocals more clearly.
 On the other hand, dynamic mics are usually more durable but the audio they produce is less accurate.

 How to Determine Your Budget